mfenner/mfenner.github.io/_posts/2013-10-13-broken-dois.md

 > The HEAD method is identical to GET except that the server MUST NOT return a message-body in the response. … This method is often used for testing hypertext links for validity, accessibility, and recent modification.

-We can work around this error, but would then move away from what the HTTP protocol recommends.
+We can work around this error by using a GET request, which unfortunately creates extra overhead and is not the recommended way to obtain this kind of information.

 ### Empty reply from server
-Some DOIs never resolve because curl reports "Empty reply from server" and we don't get a HTTP 200 status code.
+Some DOIs never resolve using a HEAD because curl reports "Empty reply from server" and we don't get a HTTP 200 status code.

     curl -I -L "http://dx.doi.org/10.1016/j.cca.2011.04.012"

-You can again work around this by using the location information before the last redirect, but resolving a DOI should not result in curl routinely throwing an error.
+You can again work around this by using the location information before the last redirect, but maybe resolving a DOI should not result in curl routinely throwing an error.
 It looks as if this error is related to "method not allowed", as a GET request resolves to a landing page.

 This problem is not specific to the `curl` tool, we get exactly the same error with `wget`: